use-ink/ink/ARCHITECTURE.md

 }
 ```

-Smart contracts are immutable, thus the `pallet-contracts` can never change or remove
+Smart contracts are immutable, thus the `pallet-revive` can never change or remove
 old API functions ‒ otherwise smart contracts that are deployed on-chain would break.

 Hence there is this version mechanism.
 Functions start out at version `seal0` and for